argo-multiverse-labs/local-cluster/argo-cdviz/README.md

    argocd account generate-token
    ```

-2. Configure CDViz with the token (update the CDViz application in ArgoCD)
+2. Update the cdviz-collector application in ArgoCD with the token:
+   - Navigate to the cdviz-collector application in ArgoCD UI
+   - Edit the helm values to add the token in the datasources section

 ## Requirements